Champlevé: Early champlevé

-Celtic curvilinear styles were highly effective in enamel, and were used throughout the Roman period when they largely disappear in other media.
+Celtic curvilinear styles were highly effective in enamel and were used throughout the Roman period, when they largely disappeared in other media.
 The Staffordshire Moorlands Pan is a 2nd-century trulla with large enamel roundels in four colours of enamel, commissioned by or for Draco, a soldier, possibly a Greek, as a souvenir of his service on Hadrian's Wall.
 It is one of a group of similar enamelled vessels found in Britain and northern Gaul.
 Smaller items from similar contexts include brooches and other jewellery, and mounts for horse harness as described by Philostratus.
-Around the end of the Roman Empire new forms arose: the terminals of the increasingly fancy penannular brooches of the British Isles become decorated with champlevé, as do other fasteners and fittings, and the mounts of hanging bowls.
-These last have long puzzled art historians, as not only is their purpose unclear, but they are mostly found in Anglo-Saxon and Viking contexts, including three at Sutton Hoo, but their decoration uses predominantly Celtic motifs.
-One of the Sutton Hoo bowls had been repaired, but in a different, Germanic, style.
-Altogether, production of the different types of hanging bowls covers the period 400–1100.
-While the leading expert, Rupert Bruce-Mitford, sees the bowls as the products of "Celtic" workshops, perhaps often in Ireland, in the same period the use of large areas of champlevé in the most ornate Celtic brooches reduces, though gem-like enamel highlights, some in millefiori, are still found.
+Around the end of the Roman Empire, new forms arose: the terminals of the increasingly fancy penannular brooches of the British Isles become decorated with champlevé, as do other fasteners and fittings, and the mounts of hanging bowls.
+These last have long puzzled art historians, as not only is their purpose unclear, but they are primarily found in Anglo-Saxon and Viking contexts, including three at Sutton Hoo, but their decoration uses predominantly Celtic motifs.
+One of the Sutton Hoo bowls had been repaired, but in a different, Germanic style.
+Altogether, production of the various types of hanging bowls covers the period 400–1100.
+While the leading expert, Rupert Bruce-Mitford, sees the bowls as the products of "Celtic" workshops, perhaps often in Ireland, in the same period the use of large areas of champlevé in the most ornate Celtic brooches reduces.
+However, gem-like enamel highlights, some in millefiori, are still found.
 In Anglo-Saxon art, as in that of most of Europe and the Byzantine world, this was the period when cloisonné technique dominated enamelling.

 Romanesque

 Champlevé is especially associated with Romanesque art, and many of the finest survivals of the style feature the technique.
-There was a great increase in use of the technique in several areas in the late 11th century, just as the Romanesque style matured.
-The immediate source of the style remains obscure; various exotic origins have been suggested, but the great expansion in the use of stained glass at the same period is probably connected.
-Copper or bronze bases were normally used, which were soft and easy to work, as well as relatively cheap, but as they discoloured in heat opaque enamels needed to be used.
-Blue was now the dominant colour, as in stained glass; the best blues in painting (whether on wall, panel or manuscript) were very expensive whereas in glass rich blues are easily obtainable.
+There was a significant increase in the use of the method in several areas in the late 11th century, coinciding with the maturation of the Romanesque style.
+The immediate source of the style remains obscure; various exotic origins have been suggested, but the significant expansion in the use of stained glass at the same period is probably connected.
+Copper or bronze bases were typically used, which were soft and easy to work with, as well as relatively inexpensive.
+However, as they discolored in heat, opaque enamels needed to be used.
+Blue was now the dominant colour, as in stained glass.
+The best blues in painting (whether on a wall, panel, or manuscript) were very expensive, whereas in glass, rich blues are easily obtainable.